+You are very much encouraged to re-connect with nature here.
+Small signs recommending that you walk barefoot over the springy, moss-covered forest floor have been placed throughout the forest and nature hides sit along the water edge at Kielder Waterside.
 A haven for wildlife, visitors can expect to encounter otters, roe deer, badgers and bats.
-Kielder is home to almost 50% of England’s red native squirrel population, visit the hide at Kielder Waterside and see if you can spot one.
-It’s easy to see animals and birds from family nature trails around Kielder Castle and nearby Bakethin Nature Reserve, where a new hide has just been created with views of the lake and the forest.
+Kielder is home to almost 50% of England’s red native squirrel population, so visit the hide at Kielder Waterside and see if you can spot one.
+It’s easy to see animals and birds from family nature trails around Kielder Castle and nearby Bakethin Nature Reserve, where the hide offers views of the lake and the forest.

 Famed for having the darkest skies in England thanks to minimal light pollution, the Park is a stargazer’s heaven.
-Complete your trip with a visit to Kielder Observatory located in the heart of Northumberland International Dark Sky Park – the largest Dark Sky Park in Europe.
+Complete your trip with a visit to Kielder Observatory located in the heart of Northumberland International Dark Sky Park – one of the largest Dark Sky Parks in Europe.

 RT @WildNland: Go #Stargazing in the #Northumberland #NationalPark - find out where to go and what you might see here: https://t.co/xHC2AkS…